 Where is Entebbe?

-Entebbe is a small city of around 70,000 people located on the shore of Lake Victoria, 40 km south of Kampala.
+Entebbe is a small city of around 70,000 people located on the shores of Lake Victoria, 40 km south of Kampala.

-Entebbe is often the start and finish point of a trip to Uganda and it has clean air and safe streets.
+Entebbe is often the start and finish point of a trip to Uganda, and it has clean air and relatively safe streets.

 History of Entebbe

 Colonial History of Entebbe

 Prior to European influence in Uganda, Entebbe was the centre of the Bugandan Mugala clan and had little wider importance.
 Things began to change when the first Europeans arrived in 1879, a gang of hardy French missionaries, washed ashore after a horrendous 300km boat journey across Lake Victoria from Kisumu in what is now Tanzania.

 The settlement grew quickly when the East African Railway arrived in Kisumu in 1901, linking with the nascent steamship service across the lake and simplifying the journey from the East African coast considerably.